Al-Faust/DataProject1_Repo/README.md

 # DataProject1_Repo
-Master Branch for Project 1 of WUSTL Bootcamp
+Flight Destinations for Project 1 of WUSTL Bootcamp

 Using flight data provided by the Bureau of Transportation, our goal is to determine the most popular destinations by season.
 Other questions we plan on answering are; what season has the most passengers has flying, what airport is the busiest and is that airport a common layover location.